Clevita/shopywell/README.md

 # ShopyWell - Flutter E-commerce App

-https://github.com/user-attachments/assets/a78398ea-77e3-4114-aace-9387014e2e18

 ShopyWell is a Flutter-based e-commerce application designed for Android.
 It features Firebase Authentication for secure user login, Stripe as the payment gateway, and Firestore as the database for managing data efficiently.

-Features
+### Video of the work
+https://github.com/user-attachments/assets/a78398ea-77e3-4114-aace-9387014e2e18

+##Features

 User Authentication: Secure login and registration using Firebase Authentication.

-Product Management: Browse, search, and filter products.

-Shopping Cart: Add, remove, and update products in the cart.

 Checkout & Payment: Seamless payment processing using Stripe.

-Order History: View past purchases and order details.

 Real-time Database: Data stored and managed in Firestore.

 Responsive UI: Adaptive design for various screen sizes.

-Tech Stack
+##Tech Stack

 Flutter: Frontend framework for cross-platform development.